borysyy/MusicTracker/README.md

 That's also when I realized that I can create a website that isn't just for me, but for anyone else that would like to easily showcase music they enjoy.

+# What makes Shelfsounds different

+Shelfsounds is more for cataloging and reflection.
+It is to show off music you consider to be important in your life.
+Also to show off your real life collections, such as records, CDs, and maybe even concerts you've been to.
+It is up to you what you want to showcase to others and with the friends list feature this becomes even easier.

 # Stack

 - Django Backend